microsoft/tilecode/manual.md

 ![water under player](pics/waterUnderPlayer.JPG)

-Now move to spact to the right of the player spriter in the *Do* section:
+Now press the B button and move to space to the right of the player spriter in the *Do* section:

 ![command menu](pics/addCommandPlayer.JPG)